microsoft/nni/docs/GetStarted.md

       python >= 3.5

     python pip should also be correctly installed.
-You could use "which pip" or "pip -V" to check in Linux. (the current version only support linux, nni on ubuntu 16.04 or newer has been well tested).
+You could use "which pip" or "pip -V" to check in Linux. (the current version only supports linux, nni on ubuntu 16.04 or newer has been well tested).
     TBD: For now, we don's support virtual environment.

 * __Install NNI through pip__